 - Irrelevant for Short Courses: Short courses can return to the content in single lessons, but long-term reinforcement is impossible if a course is only taught over a short period of time.

 - Risk of becoming Teacher Centered: When the curriculum is designed in a longitudinal fashion with a long horizon, the teachers make guesses about a student’s competency level at certain times into the future.
-A flexible curriculum needs to be differentiated to a student’s learning levels and speeds, which may be unachievable if the curriculum is designed too far in advance.
+A flexible curriculum needs to be differentiated to a student’s learning stages and speeds, which may be unachievable if the curriculum is designed too far in advance.

 - Gap Filling: Often, a teacher will find that instead of building on prior knowledge, they are re-teaching information that was forgotten, taught poorly previously, the facts have changed, or entails many misconceptions.